 For the most part, tools needed for vintage pen restoration are found in your home already or at the local Walmart or Dollar Store.
-There are specialized tools, many pens require them but I try to avoid those pens.
+There are specialized tools, and many pens require them but I try to avoid those pens.
 I have a couple specialized tools/supplies which I will mention later.

 Organization, I got a couple pencil storage boxes from Jerry’s Artarama, one drawer is dedicated to restoration tools and supplies.
 I removed the existing tray dividers and arranged them to suit my needs.
-The trays came with the foam backing.
+The trays came with foam backing.

 I bought a set of 3 dental picks from American Science & Surplus.
 They are very handy for scraping sacs out of barrels, cleaning grime out of etched cap bands, opening air holes in the cap, etc. I already had a modeling tool, it reminds me of a wax carving tool, which does a great job getting the really stubborn ink sacs out of barrels.

 I also bought a 6 pack of nylon bristle circular brushes also from American Science & Surplus.
 They come in handy cleaning out barrels, feeds, ink filler levers, cap barrel threads.
 The forceps I acquired 40 years ago when I built plastic model ships.
 This is super handy for removing/installing J-bars as is a flashlight.
 Needle nose pliers are too fat.
 You know how the dentist offers gifts after a cleaning – yup a free soft bristle toothbrush.
 Does a great job getting grime around the cap band, cap threads.

 When it is time to disassembling the pen I put all the parts into a clear plastic box that latches (got it at Michael’s for 99 cents).
 Parts get lost easily and accidents happen (remember the flat tire scene from A Christmas Story?).
 All the parts, including the cap and barrel go into this box for safe keeping.